dbenayoun/Generative-AI-Module-Dauphine/resources/Project_Generative_AI_subject.md

 ## Advice

+Begin by forking the repository into your GitHub and clone it locally.

-Begin by comprehending the data and establishing a clear objective for your application.
+Start with comprehending the data and establishing a clear objective for your application.

 Initially, construct a basic prototype of the front-end interface, utilizing ChatGPT for this purpose.
 Once the primary features of the front-end are operational, proceed to develop a straightforward Flask back-end.
 This could start as simply as returning the input message.
 Ensure the Flask server is operational and effectively communicating with the front-end.